 There are many ways to ease labor pain and help you relax, including medications and breathing techniques.

 Every woman’s pain during labor is different.
-Talking with your health care providers, including your physician anesthesiologist, will help you decide which pain management methods will help you have the best possible labor and delivery experience.
+Talking with your health care providers, including your anesthesiologist, will help you decide which pain management methods will help you have the best possible labor and delivery experience.
 You may decide to use no medication, or you might choose from different types and levels of medications.
 Depending on how your labor progresses, you may choose to change your pain management plan or use a combination of methods.
-Whatever you decide, your physician anesthesiologist is available to help you.
+Whatever you decide, your anesthesiologist is available to help you.

 Here are some of the most common options for managing labor pain:

 - Epidural: This is the most common type of pain relief used during labor.
-If you choose to have an epidural, a physician anesthesiologist will insert a needle and a tiny tube, called a catheter, in the lower part of your back.
+If you choose to have an epidural, an anesthesiologist will insert a needle and a tiny tube, called a catheter, in the lower part of your back.
 An epidural numbs only the lower part of your body below your belly button and allows you to be awake and alert throughout labor, as well as to feel pressure.
 You will be able to push when it’s time to give birth to your baby.
 It can take about 15 minutes for the pain medication to work, and you can continue to receive it as needed.
 Epidurals are very safe; however, as with all medications and medical procedures, there are some potential side effects to be aware of.

 - Decrease in blood pressure – The medication may lower your blood pressure, which may slow your baby’s heart rate.
 To make this less likely, you will be given extra fluids through a tube in your arm (IV line) and may need to lie on your side.
-Sometimes, your physician anesthesiologist will give you a medication to maintain your lower blood pressure.
+Sometimes, your anesthesiologist will give you a medication to maintain your lower blood pressure.

 - Sore back – Your lower back may be sore where the needle was inserted to deliver the medication.
 This soreness should last no more than a few days.